-We’re grateful to the many New Yorkers who joined us to help our neighbors in need during the shutdown.
+We’re grateful to the many New Yorkers who joined us to help our neighbors in need during the longest government shutdown in history from December 22, 2018, to January 25, 2019.
 Thanks to your support:

 - We packed nearly 2,500 bags of produce and non-perishable food, including squash, potatoes, canned tomatoes, pork and beans, and pasta at our , which we distributed to TSA workers at LaGuardia Airport and other federal workers affected by the shutdown.